 Brewer Jo Palermo is originally from Italy where his family runs a wine estate.

 Beers are currently mainly keg conditioned though have been bottled in the past and will be again at some point.
-Cask will be added once turnover justifies it.
+Cask may be added.

 By the end of 2001, there were 15 commercial breweries operating in London, including seven brewpubs.
 2 were part of multinational groups (M).
 These breweries were: